auth0/docs/awsapi-tutorial.md

 ## How it works / Samples

-You can find more details about how to obtain AWS Tokens to securely call AWS APIs and resources [here](/aws#2).
+* You can find more details about how to obtain AWS Tokens to securely call AWS APIs and resources [here](/aws#2).
+* Checkout a complete sample on GitHub: <https://github.com/auth0/auth0-s3-sample>